Skip to main content

 Award, on condition minor amendments are carried out

-1. Students liaise with their internal examiner to confirm the amendments needed.
+1. Student liaises with their internal examiner to confirm what amendments are needed.

-2. Student carries out amendments and sends them to their internal examiner for review.
+2. Student carries out amendments and uploads amended thesis to GEM.

 Award, on condition major amendments are carried out

-1. Student liaises with their internal examiner to confirm the amendments needed.
+1. Student liaises with their internal examiner to confirm what amendments are needed.

 Reject, but permit submission of a revised thesis